Bloody Orkney, Excerpt One: Mountain Flight

 It didn’t take long for Sally to realise that, even in the glen, the gap between the base of the cloud and the ground was shrinking quickly.
 As the near end of Loch Muick passed beneath her, she applied full throttle, aiming to climb through the cloud as rapidly as possible.
 Three things worked against her.
 The first was that most of her recent flying had been done in the high-performance Bristol Beaufighter fighter-bomber, a type of aircraft that she’d often flown from the factory at Filton to Lossiemouth and then from Lossiemouth to operational units in various parts of Britain.
 Like the Beaufighter, the Avro Anson she was flying today had two engines, one on each wing, but there the similarities ended.
 While the Beaufighter would have soared gleefully upwards, the Anson climbed sluggishly and reluctantly.

-The second thing working against Sally was the way Loch Muick curved round to the west ahead of her, with steeply rising ground on its south-eastern side.
+The second thing working against Sally was the way Loch Muick curved around to the west ahead of her, with steeply rising ground on its south-eastern side.

 Then there was her knowledge that once she was high enough, clear of the glen and the surrounding mountains, she needed to turn a little to the left, to head due south.
 Somehow this knowledge found its way from the back of her mind to her hands and feet before it was wanted or needed and without her noticing.
 As the Anson entered the cloud in Glen Muick it started a gentle turn to the left.